percherIrex/Huawei_Matebook_D_Hackintosh_OpenCore/Readme.md

 * BIOS unlock tutorial.

-* ~~Windows 10 startup item in OpenCore (I think using boot menu is a better choice)~~ Never use OpenCore to boot windows.
+* ~~Windows 10 startup item in OpenCore (I think using boot menu is a better choice)~~  <br>

+    Do NOT use OpenCore to boot windows.
 Using Boot Menu is recommended.

 ------